ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 When a table data are divided into pieces(each pice is called a partition) and stored them in different table spaces, this table is called a partitioned table.
 For large tables, partitioned tables can make data management much easier.

-More detailed information about partitioned tables, please refer to "Chapter 7: Partitioned Objects",
+More detailed information about partitioned tables, please refer to "Chapter 7: Partitioned Objects".

 ##### Partitioned Indexes